Success is high with comprehensive body balancing

 Continue with inversions.
 I suggest the method of getting upside down shown in the video demonstration on this page.

-A sling for a Rebozo (or any long, broad woven material) helps relax the broad ligament if you can relax your belly into it like a hammock and your partner can lift the weight of the baby off your spine without scrunching into it.
+The Jiggle;, a Belly Hug; or Manteada with a Rebozo helps maintain the balance and releases tension in the abdomen.
+Traditional Midwives of Mexico, Central America and some South American countries use a Rebozo (a long woven cloth) helps relax the broad ligament if you can relax your belly into it like a hammock and your partner can lift the weight of the baby off your spine without scrunching into it.
 Start slowly and do short jiggles until your involuntary muscles can relax (about 3 minutes).
 Repeat daily as possible.

 Question 4: Finding an attendant for a vaginal breech birth